alexames/DeltaBot/README.md

+# Deprecated

+This version of DeltaBot has been deprecated.
+For the newest version, please see http://github.com/PixelOrange/MARS.

 # DeltaBot

 DeltaBot is a score keeping reddit bot originally designed for [/r/changemyview](http://reddit.com/r/changemyview).
 If you are thinking about using this code for your own subreddit, or any other purpose, we advise that you use a token that makes sense to you.
 The delta is an appropriate symbol that was chosen for /r/changemyview because it is often used to represent *change*.